SoarGroup/Release-Support/readme.md

 * Once you're happy with it, delete the directories you unzipped and, then zip/tarball up the `SoarRelease` directory and upload to the release on GitHub.
   - `zip -r Soar-Release-<version>.zip Soar-Release-<version>`
   - `tar -czvf Soar-Release-<version>.tar.gz Soar-Release-<version>`
+* Upload the Soar and VisualSoar manuals to the release, as well
 * Push a releases/$VERSION tag for Soar, and $VERSION tags for other Release-Support and VisualSoar.
+* Update the Soar website with the new release information: https://github.com/SoarGroup/SoarGroup.github.io